artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

 The intended use is for "Containers" to include specific storage containers, such as box numbers, cabinet drawers, etc., and for "Locations" to include more general storage locations, such as "Cold storage," "Vault," etc.
-However, the storage types and uses can be customized to meet institutional practices.
+Storage types and uses can be customized to meet institutional practices, however in order to :ref:`link <link-physical-storage>` a custom storage container to a new or existing :term:`archival description` you must nest the storage container under "Container."

 For more information on working with terms and taxonomies in AtoM, see:
 :ref:`terms`.